Timeline Eleventh Century 1000-1099

 (MC, 8/4/02)

-like a four-leaf clover.
-Users broke off each leaf as needed as a
+shaped like a four-leaf clover.
+Users broke off each leaf as needed

 (SFC, 6/30/96, Z 1 p.5)(SFEC, 8/1/99, Z1 p.8)